Bangladesh Election Commission: Central

 Bangladesh Election Commission has its own secretariat as per the Election Commission Secretariat Act 2009, which is headed by a secretary.
 The secretariat is located at Agargaon in Dhaka city and has Electoral Training Institutes and field offices at the Regional, District and Upazila/Thana levels.
 Functions of the Election Commission Secretariat is to execute the decisions and orders of the commission.

-The present secretary of the election commission is Shafiul Azim.
+The present secretary of the election commission is Akhter Ahmed.

 Regional

 There are Election Offices located at 7 Divisional Headquarters and 3 other districts.
 Functions of the divisional offices are to maintain liaison between the Election Commission Secretariat and the subordinate field level offices, and to co-ordinate the works relating to conduct of all types of elections, new registrations and periodic updates to the voters list and preparation of electoral rolls including day-to-day amendment and correction in the list of electoral rolls and other matters as and when entrusted by the Election Commission.